Dates & Schedule

 There is a Mandatory Clothing and Equipment list in the section below for competitors and you may be kit checked before starting or at the end of the race.

-It will be dark soon after 20:00 on Friday evening so the ascent Course Closure Time is 18:30, as we wish to have everyone off the course by nightfall.
+Although it will not be dark until 20:00 on Saturday evening the ascent Course Closure Time AT THE SUMMIT is 15:30, giving plenty of time to have participants and marshals off the course by dusk.

 Prize Giving Ceremony

-There will be a Prize Giving Ceremony for the Salomon Mamores VK™ - time tbc on Friday.
+There will be a Prize Ceremony for the Salomon Mamores VK™ - approx. 16:00 on Saturday.

 Route Description Statistics